 A SAT interventionist provides instruction to students who are in the SAT program.
 The interventions provide services to students in all academic areas as well as for behavioral needs.
-Data is collected and discussed at SAT meetings every week with the team as well as parent-teacher conferences with the parents.
-Students who are in the SAT program are progressed monitored.
+Data is collected and discussed with classroom teachers as needed and at parent-teacher conferences with the parents.
+Students who are in the SAT program are progressed monitored, and parents receive progress reports.